All Episodes

 A lot of it was really horrible.

-I was a medic and, you know, I saw a lot of missing limbs and torn up people, really torn up people.
+I was a medic, and, you know, I saw a lot of missing limbs and torn up people, really torn up people.

-So, I have mixed emotions about it, and I haven't decided whether I'm going to go or not yet.
+And so I have mixed emotions about it, and I haven't decided whether I'm going to go or not yet.

-Wildcard Lion, you're on the air, hello.
+Wildcard line, you're on the air.

-Yes, Art, how would you like an amusing goat story?
+How would you like an amusing goat story?

-An amusing, clean goat story?
+An amusing clean goat story?

-Yes, oh yes, very clean.
+Yes, oh yes, it's very clean.

-This all started about World War I. It was an old man that worked with my father, told me this story in 1947.
+This all started about World War I. It was an old man that worked with my father told me this story in 1947.

-He was in the habit of saddling up his pony, Riding to the local watering hole somewhere in Missouri.
+He was in the habit of saddling up his pony, riding to the local watering hole somewhere in Missouri.

 And regardless of how slow or how fast he rode his pony, that thing would bob along in the pasture, pacing him all the way home.

-And so he decided that he was going to load up his 4440.
+And so he decided that he was going to load up his 4440 and he was going to get that ghost.

-So we packed his pistol down.
+So he packed his pistol with a 4440 pistol?

 Yeah.